 (Henri Helander’s contributions to this website include the Alternative History (Conspiracy) Theory Index and a compilation of videos all placed online in 2018, 40 Years After Jonestown.
 He lives with his daughter in Äänekoski, Finland and works with disabled people.
 He became aware of Jonestown and Peoples Temple – in about 1985 when he was 9 years old – through Manowar’s song Guyana (Cult of the Damned).)

 Conspiracy theories can be big business.
-Countless amounts of currency are cast in survivalist bunkers and soldered in cables and DACs of high-end (of the Hi-Fi) people.
+Countless amounts of currency are cast in survivalist bunkers, soldered in cables and DACs of high-end (of the Hi-Fi) people.
 Belief in these theories can be a misguided hobby or – as in the latter case – a hobby can become the genesis for a conspiracy theory.
-(Actually, the cable conspiracy is easily one of the more plausible, and harmless, theories around.)
+(Actually, cable conspiracy is easily one of the more plausible, and harmless theories around).

 Jim Jones was both an avid consumer (at least he said so) and origin of numerous conspiracy theories.
 As a self-proclaimed god, he saw himself as so important, such a threat to the U.S. establishment, that the CIA and FBI needed to take him down by any means necessary.
-And part of the tragedy of Jonestown is how Jones’ inner circle bought into his drug-fueled, paranoid, conspiracy-driven wavelength of thinking and eventually saw no other solution except mass suicide to the community’s problems.
+Huge part of implementation of the tragedies in Guyana (Jonestown, Georgetown, Port Kaituma) is how Jones’ inner circle bought into his drug-fueled, paranoid, conspiracy-driven wavelength of mind and eventually saw no other solution except mass murder/suicide to the community’s problems.
 They generated those problems themselves with their manufactured conspiracy theories, supplemented with prison camp tactics.

 Conspiracy theories about Jonestown did not die on November 18, they just changed the identities of their adherents and the details of the plots.
 Why was Jonestown built, what purpose did it serve, why did people die?
 Author Michael Meiers described Jonestown as a testing site for an AIDS outbreak, while the Black Panther Party suggested that the whole population was exterminated by neutron bomb explosion.
 “Well-documented” articles on CIA/FBI-based conspiracies are abundant on the web.
-And those don’t include Guyanese explanations: that Prime Minister Forbes Burnham ran Jonestown as a prostitution ring, or as a drug-manufacturing center, until things got too hot and he had to shut it down.
-At the end of the day, I think that what really happened in Jonestown was so horrible, people can’t wrap their minds around it.
-And that means they need alternate theories to explain what actually happened.
+Those don’t include Guyanese explanations: that Prime Minister Forbes Burnham ran Jonestown as a prostitution ring, or as a drug-manufacturing center, until things got too hot and he had to shut it down.
+At the end of the day I think what really happened in Jonestown was so horrific in every sense, people just can’t wrap their heads around it, so they need alternate theories to make senseless seem sensible.

 The mother of all conspiracy theories is the alleged existence of God.
-Religion was conceived to prey on human weaknesses and is maintained and profited by lots of ”churches” and their ”ministers.”
-If you believe in God (or any kind of deity), you can be led to believe and obey anything.
-Finding God can be a good thing for an individual suffering from addictions, but on a larger scale, religion’s power over humans manifests itself in religious wars, discrimination, hate, people choosing not to get medical treatment for themselves, and in saddest cases for their offspring, bizarre cult tragedies and terrorist attacks.
+Religion was conceived to prey on human weaknesses, it has been maintained and especially profited by lots of ”churches” and their ”ministers.”
+The crimes of Catholics, Laestadians and Jehova’s Witnesses are burdensome on the whole institute of religion, as those are some of the worst crimes in the world.
+Hypocrisy is paramount.
+If you believe in God (or any kind of deity), you can be led to believe anything, therefore eventually at the grip of the ”right” misleader you might be ready to obey anything.
+Mere knowledge that up to 40% of American adults believe in the claims of young Earth creationism is somehow chilling as it is appalling, since it’s so unimaginable in face of all the science that has been taught to us.
+Finding God can be a good thing for an individual suffering from addictions, but on a larger scale, religion’s power over humans manifests itself in religious wars, discrimination, hate, people choosing not to get medical treatment for themselves, in saddest cases for their offspring, bizarre cult tragedies and terrorist attacks.

 Terrorist attacks are today’s cult tragedies.
-Manson family members committed the Tate-LaBianca murders, members of Peoples Temple killed Leo Ryan at Port Kaituma, Branch Davidians shot ATF agents at Waco, and Aum Shinrikyo spread sarin gas.
-Still, the destructive cults of yesteryear more often seemed like a danger to their own participants, ex-members, and in some cases their immediate family.
+Manson family members committed the Tate-LaBianca murders, members of Peoples Temple killed Leo Ryan at Port Kaituma, Branch Davidians shot ATF agents at Waco, Aum Shinrikyo spread the deadly sarin gas.
+Still, the destructive cults of yesteryear more often seemed like a danger to their own participants, their chidren, ex-members, and in some most tragic instances like Order of the Solar Temple, their immediate family.
 The cult of today is a danger to people at large.

 There’s not a slightest shred of evidence of God’s existence, not even the most blurriest picture, vaguest sound recording or the shakiest camcorder footage, but still people believe, pray for their lives and “sow the seeds” of thousands upon thousands of dollars to scam ministries.